wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 The object implements `ArrayAccess` to access settings, where the keys to obtain values are the exact same keys used in the JSON config files.

 Accessing a value does **not** return the "plain" value as it is set in the JSON files, but returns an instance of a `Result` object.
-This is a wrapper that helps avoiding exceptions in case of missing configuration and provides helpers to get or check the "wrapped" value.
+This is a wrapper that helps to avoid exceptions in case of missing configuration and provides helpers to get or check the "wrapped" value.

 The most relevant methods of `Result` object are: